Andorra’s skiing nightlife isn’t one of the country’s major selling points, but here in Arinsal things are a little different.

 Arinsal is a ski town first.
 Despite the possibility of great summer activities like exploring the lakes of Andorra or cycling in Andorra, things tend to slow down a bit in Arinsal after the ski hills close.

-A few of the bars and restaurants also close for the warmer months.
-At the ones that are open, the pace is slower and you’re less likely to find a live band on stage or a packed dance floor.
+A few of the bars and restaurants also closed for the warmer months.
+At the ones that are open, the pace is slower and you’re less likely to find a live band on stage or a packed dance floor, though to be honest much of Andorra’s nightlife quietens down during Summer, outside of the Festa Majors that take place around the country.

 We are located in the heart of Arinsal.
 Our home in the middle of the village offers convenient access to all of the après ski, dining and entertainment options the Arinsal nightlife has to offer.